Styling the application

 We’ve fixed the top navigation bar to be fully responsive, but it would be great if our whole app looked great on-the-go, from a mobile phone, tablet, or any other device.
 Let’s look at implementing that now.

-The first thing we need to do is include a special meta
+The first thing we need to do is include a special meta tag in our document, to

 ensure that responsive styles get picked up by mobile devices.
 Without this tag,